b3llyfish/kingdoms-of-the-hre/README.md

 an unpressed claim on the HRE...

 ### Acceptance Chance
-The biggest factor for the Emperor's accept chance is their opinion of you, ranging from -100 to 100.
+The biggest factor for the Emperor's accept chance is their opinion of the character, ranging from -100 to 50 (positive relations only contribute half their total).

 Other things that can affect the decision are:
-* whether the vassal is an elector
-* whether the vassal is a powerful vassal
+* whether the character is a powerful vassal
 * the vassal options as described above
-* how honorable the Emperor's personality is
+* how honourable the Emperor's personality is
-* the Emperor's Acceptance Modifier game rule
+* the Emperor's Acceptance Base Chance game rule

+For example using the default game rules if a character petitioned the Emperor whose opinion of them was 40, then the acceptance chance would be somewhere in the range of 25 - 55, depending on whether they were a powerful vassal and how honourable the Emperor is.
+To maximise the acceptance chance the character should look to maximise relations with the Emperor and utilise the Vassal Options listed above.

+There is also a slightly increased acceptance chance for Czech (or child any cultures) rulers petitioning for the Kingdom of Bohemia.

 ## Existing Kingdoms
 The following Kingdoms are considered under the HRE's sphere of influence: